wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ## Graphical User Interface Jobs \(VNC\)

 The Lawrence viz node is designed for users who wish to do advanced visualization.
 The viz node is one node with one GPU.
-A typical use case for the viz node is a VNC job coupled with a real-time graphical user interface \(GUI\).
-Please note that a graphical job can be run on any node on the cluster and is not soleyly limited to the viz node \(although the viz node will often have the best performance\).
+A typical use case for the viz node is a virtual network computing \(VNC\) job coupled with a real-time graphical user interface \(GUI\).
+Please note that a graphical job can be run on any node on the cluster and is not solely limited to the viz node \(although the viz node will often have the best performance\).

 **Command Line Use **